HL7/imaging-service-request-ig/input/pagecontent/background.md

 6. [References](#references) - Useful references

 ### Problem<a name="problem"></a>
-The DICOM Modality Worklist (MWL) service provides DICOM aquisition devices with information from the orderig system (patient, visit, procedure, etc.).
+The DICOM Modality Worklist (MWL) service provides DICOM acquisition devices with information from the ordering system (patient, visit, procedure, etc.).

 The mapping between HL7 V2 and DICOM Modality Worklist (MWL) is well-defined.
-However, the mapping from requivalent FHIR resources is not.
+However, the mapping from equivalent FHIR resources is not.

 ### Scope<a name="scope"></a>